schwille-paint/lbFCS/README.md

 # lbFCS

 ## Description
-Python package to evaluate [DNA-PAINT][paint] SMLM data via autocorrelation analysis for self-calibrating counting of molecules (according to ['Towards absolute molecular numbers in DNA-PAINT'][paper]).
+Python package to evaluate [DNA-PAINT][paint] SMLM data via autocorrelation analysis for self-calibrating counting of molecules
+(according to ['Towards absolute molecular numbers in DNA-PAINT'][paper]).
 It requires the installation of the [picasso](https://github.com/jungmannlab/picasso) package.

+** !Important!: To use the published version of the package, please refer to the 'published' branch of the repository**

 <img src="/docs/figures/principle.png" alt="principle" width="700">